denten-books/plain-text/0-intro.md

 encounter as Krapp's "media being" and suggest that such encounters are commonplace.
 Writers and book collectors regularly deposit "snapshots" of their consciousness into files, bookshelves, and folders.
-Jean-Paul Sartre's idea of an "appointment with oneself" helps us see this external construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
+Jean-Paul Sartre's idea of an "appointment with oneself" helps to reveal this external construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space.[^ln-wark] I ask: What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.
 A close reading of the "home" folder, the default location of personal files on many systems, concludes with the discussion of media homes.
 Finally, I return to the theme of displacement, arguing for a mode of inhabitance within media that is uncanny or un-homed [*Unheimliche*], contrary to discourse that speaks in terms of "digital natives" and those who are "born digital."
 I build on Flusser's immigrant poetics to suggest a kind of information processing that necessitates a purposeful movement between the polarities of settlement and expatriation.

-The books ends with a short conclusion expounding a theory of microanalysis---the closest possible kind of reading---which brings the material particulates engaged in the construction of meaning under the purview of interpretation.[^ln-iarkho] Where distant reading and macroanalysis constitute the study of mediation between readers and text aggregates (like canons, genres, corpora, libraries, and archives) microanalysis examines mediation at the level of physical minutiae.
-The instruments of microanalysis may coincide with algorithmic tools that reveal patterns and data structures inaccessible to the naked eye.
-Microanalysis may also require facility with a screwdriver, a binding needle, or a soldering iron: sharp tools that help to expose structures of governance and control routinely embedded into the contemporary literary device.
+The book ends with a short conclusion expounding a theory of microanalysis---the closest possible kind of reading---which brings the material particulates engaged in the construction of meaning under the purview of interpretation.[^ln-iarkho] Where distant reading and macroanalysis constitute the study of mediation between readers and text aggregates (like canons, genres, corpora, libraries, and archives) microanalysis examines mediation at the level of physical minutiae.
+The instruments of microanalysis coincide with algorithmic tools that reveal patterns and data structures inaccessible to the naked eye.
+Microanalysis may also require facility with a screwdriver, a binding needle, or a soldering iron: sharp tools that help to expose structures of governance and control routinely embedded into modern literary devices.

 <!--- NOTES  --->
 <!--- NOTES  --->